 Well, you better start believing in the crazy now because Giving Assistant says so.
 This website claims to give the opportunity for online shoppers to shop without the guilt and earn some extra cash while you’re at it.
 It’s not just that, you are also given the option to shop not just for yourself but also for the sake of others in need.
 How awesome is that?

 With such a beautiful opportunity, it is almost hard to believe that it is true.
-Is this really possible?
-Or is Giving Assistant just another sugar coated scam?
+Is that really possible?
+Or is Giving Assistant just another sugar-coated scam?